ssashimiiii/Zavier_Projects/README.md

 ✅ **Digital Design & User Experience** (Figma, Photoshop) ✅ **Business Technology & Digital Marketing** (Michael Porter's Theory, Salesforce Trailhead)

 Each project is structured with relevant code and/or report with documentations to help you understand my intentions, approach and implementation!
-This Repository will be periodically updated when I am able display my projects done.
+This Repository will be periodically updated when I am able display my completed projects.

 ## 🔗 Let's Connect!
 If you have feedback, suggestions, on how I can improve, feel free to connect with me on Linkedin or through my website "Contact me" form.! 🚀